 Create a Plan

 To be successful with paid surveys, you just need to create a plan and execute it.
-For instance, if you answer four surveys a day, and each one pays $1.00, and you do this for 30-days — at the end of the month, you’ll have $120!
-Just be aware that invitations to paid surveys are sporadic, so you’ll want to sign up with multiple survey sites.
+For instance, if you answer four surveys a day, each paying $1.00, and you do this for 30 days, you’ll have $120 at the end of the month!
+Keeping a spreadsheet or daily log of your activities can help you track your efforts.

 Use Your Time Wisely

 Lastly, look out for scam survey sites.
-You should never have to pay a fee, provide a credit card number, or bank account number when you sign up.
+You should never have to pay a fee or provide sensitive information like a credit card number, bank account info, or social security number when you sign up for paid survey sites.
 If you’re using a smartphone app to take surveys, be sure to read the reviews before installing it.
 If something seems off, it probably is; always trust your gut.

-Do you take online surveys?
-Which paid survey sites do you recommend?
+Do you take online paid surveys?
+Which paid survey platforms do you recommend?
 Drop us a note; we’d love to hear from you.

 I like taking surveys to make some extra cash/ gift cards.
 I like Survey Savvy but I also download the app for monitoring internet use on my tablet and laptop.
 Quick Thoughts is also really good for earning Amazon gift cards.